michaelfester/docs/docs/reference/components/map-component.md

 3. Use the menu in the **Title** field to select the value from your data to display.
 You can also type directly into this field to enter a custom value.
 4. Select and configure the desired action.

-You can add as many actions as you’d like.
+You can add as many actions as you'd like.
 Additional actions will be displayed as a secondary button or in the dropdown section of the title bar.

 {% figure src="/docs/reference/components/map-component/image%20(15).png" caption="Configuring the Title Bar action" /%}